RyanCCollins/techrapport.github.io/_services/software-implementation.md

 ---
 title: Software Implementation
-image_path: /images/squidink_flaticons/png_64/calendar.png
+image_path: ''
 ---

-Professional software implementation tailored to your business needs. &nbsp;Stay on track and deliver amazing software to your clients&nbsp;with professional software project planning and implementation.
+Professional software implementation tailored to your business needs.
+Stay on track and deliver amazing software to your clients with professional software project planning and implementation.